Ichbinjoe/blog.ibj.io/content/post/syncookies-and-cuda.md

   data on a TCP connection creation

-To achieve this, I tried to calculate how difficult it would be to predict and mint Syncookies with arbitrary source and destination ip/port combinations for a single running Linux server instance.
+To achieve this, I tried to calculate how difficult it would be to predict and mint syncookies with arbitrary source and destination ip/port combinations for a single running Linux server instance.

 ## Linux and Syncookies